Guy Turton (BACP Accredited)

 Please contact me for advice or help with your issue.

-I work with men or women
+I work with men or women and couples

 I am particularly interested in the challenges facing men of any age as they try to find out who they really are, and about masculinity in general.
 How do we define ourselves as Men?
 Is it ok to be emotional?
 Is it ok to hug a friend?
 Where do I draw a boundary as a man in this relationship?
 How can I find the company of men without alcohol?
 Why do men have so much bad publicity?